 - Defines which positions the flap will be at when the next flap setting is activated (default keys W and S).

-Refers to the order that weapons appear in game on the weapon list.
+Unused.
+Refered to the order that weapons appear in game on the weapon list in the 1999 version.

-CRITAOAP 21deg - The maximum angle of attack at which to get best maneuverability (Up)
+CRITAOAP 21deg - The angle of attack at which stall occurs (positive)

-CRITAOAM -15deg - The maximum angle of attack at which to get best maneuverability.
-(Down)
+CRITAOAM -15deg - The angle of attack at which stall occurs (negative)

 HASSPOIL TRUE/FALSE - Does the aircraft have a spoiler?